-- 7.2.1 All entries must be a 42% scale representation (aircraft are not meant to be precision scale) of a full size aircraft that qualified to race during any year at the Cleveland National Air Races or Reno National Air Races. - 7.2.2 Three-view drawings of the aircraft modeled (or at least a side view and top view) and basic scale dimensions, must be approved by the USRA Board and available, when required, from the pilot/owner during initial certification (Logbook) inspection.
+- 7.2 General - 7.2.1 All entries must be a 42% scale representation (aircraft are not meant to be precision scale) of a full size aircraft that qualified to race during any year at the Cleveland National Air Races or Reno National Air Races. - 7.2.2 Three-view drawings of the aircraft modeled (or at least a side view and top view) and basic scale dimensions, must be approved by the USRA Board and available, when required, from the pilot/owner during initial certification (Logbook) inspection.
 Any further changes or modifications to the aircraft that would affect the planform and/or scale outline of the model must also be approved by the USRA Board

 - 7.3.1 Minimum aircraft weight is 25 lbs. (dry).
-Maximum aircraft weight is 40 lbs. (wet). - 7.3.2 Aircraft weight may be verified at any time during a race. - 7.4 Scale and Wing Area - 7.4.1 All aircraft must be scaled to a minimum of 42% of the full size prototype by dimension with a minimum wing area of 1675 square inches.
+Maximum aircraft weight is 40 lbs. (wet). - 7.3.2 Aircraft weight may be verified at any time during a race.

+7.4 Scale and Wing Area

+7.4.1 All aircraft must be scaled to a minimum of 42% of the full size prototype by dimension with a minimum wing area of 1675 square inches.

-- 7.5.1 4.88 cubic inch displacement (81cc) maximum size reciprocating engine allowed with spark, glow or diesel ignition. - 7.5.2 Maximum engine displacement checks may be required at any sanctioned racing event.
+- 7.5.1 4.88 cubic inch displacement (81cc) maximum size reciprocating engine allowed with glow. - 7.5.2 A stock 7.35 cubic inch displacement (123cc) maximum size reciprocating engine with stock ignition running gas/oil supplied by the race promoter/event organizer.
+No modifications of any kind are allowed, including reed block and the carburetor. - 7.5.3 Maximum engine displacement checks may be required at any sanctioned racing event.